BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line_advanced/examples.md

 A cool circular audio analyzer using one line.
 Uses `GreasedLineTools.GetCircleLinePoints` to get the points.
 Setting to dash mode creates the sections.
 Adding some calm colors and animating the colors texture's uv in the other direction as the circle is rotating results to static colors on the circle.
 Modify the `widths` of the line according to the audio frequencies and you get the audio analyzer.
 Finally add some particles to make it cooler.

+Please unmute the audio after the PG starts.

 <Playground id="#H1LRZ3#232" title="Circular audio analyzer" description="A circle shaped audio analyzer with GreasedLine." />

 ### Light speed

 Shows how to create a light speed effect using `widths`, `visibility` and scaling the lines along the `z` axis.
 There are several lines draw in `lazy` mode and joined into one mesh when the `updateLazy()` method is called.

-Visibility is set to a very low value so the lines appears as dots at the beginning.
+Visibility is set to a very low value so the lines appears as dots at the beginning (stars).
 Widths are also kept low at startup.
 Simply by increasing the visiblity, widths and scaling the lines the effect becomes alive.
 Playing a bit with the glow value also helps the effect to be more attractive.

 If you want a longer effect you can create more instances of the line mesh and start animating them just at the right time.
 You could also use only two instances and reuse them.
 Animate one, prepare the other, animate the second and prepare the first one.
-Repeatn and you will get an infinite light speed effect.
+Repeat and you will get an infinite light speed effect.

 <Playground id="#7MN4LZ#16" title="Light speed effect" description="Light speed effect." />

 ### Flower power

 Slowly revealing beautiful text drawn by flowers.

 Uses `GreasedLineTools.GetPointsFromText` function to get the points coordinates of the drawn text.
 The text is then hidden and only it's line coordinates are used.
 Using the `GreasedLineTools.GetPositionOnLineByVisibility` goes through the drawn text by incrementing the visibility value and adds animated `Sprite`s of flowers to slowly reveal the whole text.

-If your text is not complete and flowers are missing you have to increase the capacity of the `SpriteManager` or lower the density of the flower by lowering the value at line 47.
+If your text is not complete and flowers are missing you have to increase the capacity of the `SpriteManager` or lower the density of the flowers by lowering the value at line 47.
 You can also alter the target size of the flowers in the `addFlower` function.

 <Playground id="#0637HC#3" title="Flower power" description="Drawing text with a nice flower effect." />